A Reference Document · The Language Firm

 Stage 2 · TRACE

 Discipline: pragmatic and intertextual analysis.
 Output: accountability map.
 Tracks where meaning shifts between documents.
-A term defined one way in federal regulation may be redefined more narrowly in the vendor's DPA, redefined again in the privacy policy, and dropped entirely from the incident disclosure.
 Each shift is a transfer of obligation; the TRACE stage makes the transfers visible.

 Stage 3 · SURFACE

 Discipline: forensic language analysis and the principle of normalization by omission.
 Output: evidence-grade findings.
 Identifies what the documents assume, obscure, or fail to address.
-Some omissions are routine; others are the precise places audit findings originate.
 The No Drift / Watch / Flag labels are the SURFACE-stage output.

 Stage 4 · BUILD

 Discipline: register and genre construction.
 Output: governance infrastructure.
-Produces the documentation a district can stand behind.
-A finding that lives in a memo is a finding.
-A finding that lives in a signed, dated, filed governance protocol is evidence the district can defend under audit or program review.
+Produces the documentation a district can stand behind, in the form of signed, dated, filed governance protocols that hold up under audit or program review.
 The First Watch audits are themselves BUILD outputs, applied recurrently.

 Normalization by omission

 A principle of forensic language analysis.
 The proposition that what a governing document fails to say is often more consequential than what it says.
-Routine omissions are inert; load-bearing omissions (e.g., a notification clause that names only the vendor and is silent on upstream incidents) create accountability the district carries without realizing it.
+Load-bearing omissions create accountability the district carries without realizing it.

 Document ecosystem

-The full set of texts that govern a single tool's institutional deployment.
-For an AI tool, the ecosystem typically includes: vendor privacy policy, terms of service, DPA or SDPC-registry agreement, help-center articles, subprocessor list, product announcements that bear on data handling, and any district-side acceptable use policy.
-The READ stage inventories this ecosystem before any document is read in isolation.
+The full set of texts that govern a single tool's institutional deployment: vendor privacy policy, terms of service, DPA or SDPC-registry agreement, help-center articles, subprocessor list, product announcements that bear on data handling, and any district-side acceptable use policy.

 Accountability map